WikiLeaks and how the CIA sees your WhatsApp messages, explained

 How did it hack these devices?

 There isn't a single method the CIA uses to hack internet-connected devices.
-According to the report, the intelligence agency uses a combination of malware, viruses, trojans and what it's calling "zero day" exploits to gain access to these devices.
+According to the report, the intelligence agency uses a combination of malware, viruses, trojans and zero-day exploits (security holes that a manufacturer isn't yet aware of, and so can't easily patch) to gain access to these devices.

 Does this mean devices like my phone and smart TV aren't secure?